urvesh254/CandyRush/README.md

 * [Prerequisite](#prerequisite)

 ## Introduction
 -   Welcome to **Candy Rush Game**.
 It is a small game made in java using swing package.
 This game is very simple and the first step for the java GUI game.
 This game is also a     best example of multithreading in java.
 In this game, balls are constantly falling and at the bottom, one basket is there and catches the balls.
-You have five lifes if life became zero then end of the game.
+You have five lives if life became zero then end of the game.
 After some thinking, I automate this game :).
 And now the computer is playing this game.
 -   I made this game also in C language with new feature history and player name.

 ## Screenshot